Mother of Mine (TV series)

 Mother of Mine (Korean: 세상에서 제일 예쁜 내 딸) is a 2019 South Korean television series starring Kim Hae-sook, Kim So-yeon, Kim Ha-kyung, Park Geun-soo, Nam Tae-boo and Choi Myung-gil.
 The series aired on KBS2 every Saturday and Sunday from 19:55 to 21:15 (KST) from March 23 to September 22, 2019 for 108 episodes.

 Synopsis

 While running a small beef soup restaurant, Park Seon-ja (Kim Hae-sook) raised her three daughters Kang Mi-seon (Yoo Sun), Kang Mi-ri (Kim So-yeon) and Kang Mi-hye (Kim Ha-kyung) alone.
 She still runs the restaurant to this day and her three daughters are now all grown up.
 Seon-Ja's first daughter Mi-seon is married and she has a daughter.
 Mi-seon is busy working and taking care of her family.
 Second daughter Mi-ri cares about her mother a lot.
 She is confident in herself and good at her job.
 Mi-ri gets involved in a romantic relationship with her co-worker Han Tae-joo (Hong Jong-hyun).
 He is the oldest son of the family that owns the company.
 The youngest daughter is Mi-Hye.
-She used to be a promising novelist, but she is not any more.
+She used to be a promising novelist.
 She helps her mother at the restaurant.